Nikhil-VS1811/Welcome-to-Open-Source/README.md

-# Welcome to Open Source Contrihshbution 🍉
+# Welcome to Open Source Contrihshbutions 🍉

 <p>🚨 <b>VERY IMPORTANT:</b> If you want your Pull Request to be accepted, follow these steps:
     <li>Add a post on <b>LinkedIn</b> with the Repository's link and tagging the owner (Ali Solanki)</li>